veillette/physics-book/contents/ch4ExtendedTopics.md

 This idea of particle exchange deepens rather than contradicts field concepts.
-It is more satisfying philosophically to think of something physical actually moving between objects acting at a distance. [[Figure]](#import-auto-id1588108) lists the exchange or **carrier particles**{: class="term"
-#import-auto-id1561662}, both observed and proposed, that carry the four forces.
+It is more satisfying philosophically to think of something physical actually moving between objects acting at a distance. [[Figure]](#import-auto-id1588108) lists the exchange or **carrier particles**, both observed and proposed, that carry the four forces.
 But the real fruit of the particle-exchange proposal is that searches for Yukawa’s proposed particle found it *and* a number of others that were completely unexpected, stimulating yet more research.
 All of this research